Here is the corrected content with the specified changes:

 Convalescence after blepharoplasty is a normal and expected step in your journey toward a younger, more refreshed appearance.

-As a surgeon specialized in eyelid surgery for over twenty years, I accompany you daily during this recovery phase, and I know how important it is to understand what to expect so you can navigate this period with serenity.
+As an oculoplastic surgeon specialized in eyelid surgery for over twenty years, I accompany you daily during this recovery phase, and I know how important it is to understand what to expect so you can navigate this period with serenity.
 Most of my patients are surprised to find that the healing phase is generally faster and less uncomfortable than they imagined: approximately 7 to 10 days for resuming social activities, and 2 to 3 weeks for returning to work depending on your profession.
 We will see together how to optimize this period for optimal results.

 Your questions are legitimate, and I hear them very often in my practice: when can I resume my daily activities?
 How long will the swelling last?
 When will I see the final result?
 These concerns are perfectly normal, and it is precisely to answer them clearly and concretely that I have written this guide on convalescence after blepharoplasty.